pyeventsourcing/eventsourcing/docs/topics/user_guide/cassandra.rst

 --------------

 Setup the connection and the database tables, using the library classes for Cassandra.

-Investigate the library class ``CassandraSettings`` for information about configuring away from default settings.
+Please investigate the library class ``CassandraSettings`` for information about configuring away from default settings.

+If you are using default settings, make sure you have a Cassandra server available at port 9042.

 .. code:: python